dClimate/dClimate-API-Manual/README.md

 Before you can make requests, you must get a free authorization token by [registering for an account](http://45.55.32.80/register).
 Upon registering, your authorization token will be emailed to you along with a unique verification link.

 When making requests via the [API documentation page](http://45.55.32.80/apiv3), you should insert this token in the top field labeled `Authorization`.
 When making requests programmatically, pass this token in the request headers under the key `Authorization`.

+**API Access Notice**

+At the moment, tokens granting access to `/apiv3` do not inherently grant access to `/apiv4`.
+Please contact an admin or make a slack post in `#data-help` for access, providing the email address associated with your api account.

 ## Structure of geospacial requests
 ​